Israel court puts 60-day hold on settlement razings

-JERUSALEM (Reuters) - Israel’s Supreme Court postponed the razing of five unauthorized buildings in the West Bank on Sunday, a ruling that gave the government more time to argue against their demolition and placate pro-settler political partners.
+JERUSALEM (Reuters) - Israel’s Supreme Court postponed the demolition of five unauthorized buildings on the West Bank on Sunday, a ruling that gave the government more time to argue against their destruction and placate pro-settler political partners.

 Prime Minister Benjamin Netanyahu’s government agreed last year to remove the apartment blocks on the edge of the Beit El settlement, after a court ruled they were built on private Palestinian land.